- O/IR System

 Las Cumbres Observatory began full-time science operations in May 2014.
 The LCO network comprises nine 1-m and two 2-m optical telescopes, optimized for time-domain studies, and operated as a single observatory.
 There are 2-m telescopes in Australia and Hawaii, and 1-m telescopes in Texas, Chile, Australia, and South Africa.
 Additional 1-m telescopes are planned for Texas, China and the Canary Islands.
 Coverage (i.e. the ability to observe continuously over 24 hours) is complete in the southern hemisphere, and upcoming deployments, in progress or planned, will make it complete in the north.

 The observatory operates robotically.
 Each site decides when it is safe to open.
 Requested observations are scheduled by a single scheduling program that dynamically optimizes queues for each telescope.
 Note: dynamic network scheduling is a powerful concept.
 Observations are literally moved from telescope to telescope or even site to site in real time, to optimize a global schedule merit function.
-To benefit time-domain science, specialized scheduling modes are supported, including the ability to request cadence-driven observation sequences, and a "rapid-response" mode that triggers and observations to begin just a few minutes after a request is submitted.
+To benefit time-domain science, specialized scheduling modes are supported, including the ability to request cadence-driven observation sequences, as well as a "rapid-response" mode that triggers and observations to begin just a few minutes after a request is submitted, and a "time-critical" scheduling mode for observations that must be made at relatively tightly constrained times that rarely occur.

 Data are pipeline-processed to remove instrumental signatures and may be downloaded from an archive, through a web form, or a programmatic API in as little as 15 minutes after the shutter closes.
 After 12 months, proprietary data becomes public.
 Additional, detailed information about sites, telescopes, and instrument capabilities and performance is available on the LCO website.
 The website also has links to tools for planning or requesting observations.